HexaCluster/pg_dbms_metadata/README.md

     sudo make install
 ```

-Test of the extension can be done using:
+4. Test of the extension can be done using below command.
+Before running the tests, ensure that your PostgreSQL service is running:
 ```
-    make installcheck
+    sudo make installcheck
 ```

-If you don't want to create an extension for this, you can simply import the SQL file and use the complete functionality:
+**Note**: If you don't want to create an extension for this, you can simply import the SQL file and use the complete functionality:
 ```
 psql -d mydb -c "CREATE SCHEMA dbms_metadata;"

 psql -d mydb -f sql/pg_dbms_metadata--1.0.0.sql
 ```
-This is especially useful for database in DBaas cloud services.
+This is especially useful for database in DBaas cloud services(e.g., AWS RDS, Google Cloud SQL).
 To upgrade just import the extension upgrade files using psql.

 ## [Manage the extension](#manage-the-extension)